-For my design class, we were given the assignment of making a book cover for The Society of the Spectacle by Guy Debord.
+For my design class, we were given a book cover redesign assignment.

 The Society of the Spectacle was published in 1967.
 It is a work of philosophy and Marxist critical theory by Guy Debord.
 The book explains a variety of concepts about our society from consumerism to conformity.